 That the character Akuma is a demon, or at least a generally evil character; in fact, he is more of a Blood Knight.
 Demon is more of a description of how he fights (not to mention the literal translation of his name).

-It should also be said that while Akuma has killed or attempted to kill several martial artists over the course of the series, he's not a mass murderer who roams aimlessly killing anyone he crosses paths with and will call off of the fight against his challengers if he believes they're not ready to face him (this is why he spared Gen, who was dying of leukemia, in Alpha 2; earlier sources also state that he knocked Ken, who discovered Gouken's body almost immediately after his final duel with Akuma and then hounded Akuma, away instead of killing him); overall, Akuma adheres to a very strange honor code as a warrior and went after Bison in II because he thought Bison was misusing his power.
+It should also be said that while Akuma has killed or attempted to kill several martial artists over the course of the series, he's not a mass murderer who roams aimlessly killing anyone he crosses paths with and will call off of the fight against his challengers if he believes they're either not ready to face him or in a disadvantage: this is why he spared Gen, who was dying of leukemia, in Alpha 2; earlier sources also state that he knocked Ken, who discovered Gouken's body almost immediately after his final duel with Akuma and then hounded Akuma, away instead of killing him).
+Overall, Akuma adheres to a very strange honor code as a warrior and went after Bison in II because he thought Bison was misusing his power.
 On top of this, Akuma is not above petting the dog, as he even (circa Alpha) saved a boy who wandered into his cave and subsequently bought goods from him.
 One could argue thatlabels such as "good" and "evil" don't apply to Akuma and that he is only "evil" in the antagonistic sense (just ask Ryu), not the moral one.
 Of course, Character Exaggeration in crossovers and other adaptations throw this out of the window and strip Akuma of any complexity he hasunder theObviously Evilsurface.

 Several characters are given first and last names (originating from the live-action movie and American cartoon).
 Ryu and Chun-Li's surnames are Hoshi and Xiang/Zhang respectively, Sagat's first name (Victor), and Guile's full name and rank (Colonel William F. Guile).
 Dhalsim is considered his last name since he was referred to as Dr. Dhalsim in the movie.